arunsai63/arunsai63/README.md

 </div>

-I'm a Broad-Scoped Tech Generalist with around 7 YOE in full-stack development, DevOps, and blockchain technologies.
-Currently, I lead the engineering team at Echor Tech, where I focus on building scalable backend services, implementing multi-cloud solutions, and driving the product roadmap.
-I'm also deeply involved in crypto and blockchain projects, and I enjoy mentoring developers and fostering team growth.
+I’m a Broad-Scoped Tech Generalist and Solutions Architect with 7+ years of experience in full-stack development, AWS cloud, DevOps, and blockchain.
+At Echor Tech, I lead the engineering team, where I architect scalable backend systems, manage end-to-end infrastructure, and oversee product delivery for high-impact projects.

+Over the years, I’ve built and scaled platforms that have reached tens of thousands of users and crypto projects with a combined market cap exceeding $50M.
+Alongside hands-on architecture and engineering, I’ve been responsible for establishing core workflows, mentoring developers, and builing teams from the ground up.

 ---